Edition of 28

 Print size: 8 1/2″ x 11 3/4″

 Image size: 6 3/4″ x 7″

-Note: unlike most illustrations from Juneau: A Book of Woodcuts, it was not offered for purchase – most likely because, in this case, it had already been previously editioned.
-This print was created from one woodblock.
-DeArmond would ink both images at the same time – using different colors – then pull the print.
-This is unlike how she traditionally created multi-colored prints, which would typically use a separate block for each color.
+Note: unlike most illustrations from Juneau: A Book of Woodcuts, this print was not offered for purchase – most likely because, in this case, it had already been previously editioned.
+It was created from a single woodblock; Dale would ink both images at the same time – using different colors – then pull the print.
+It is unlike how she traditionally created multi-colored prints, which would typically use a separate block for each color.
 Also pictured is the original carved woodblock.